01 of 16

-A heat-loving South African tree aloe (Aloe bainesii) is surrounded by large stones, rocks, and gravel, along with golden barrel cactus.
+A heat-loving South African tree aloe (Aloe bainesii) is surrounded by large stones, rocks, and gravel, along with golden barrel cactus in this garden designed by Succulent Designs LA.
 Aloes and other succulents create a natural, beautiful setting.
 This multi-branched tree has a massive trunk and performs well in Mediterranean gardens.
 While it's a fast grower and is drought tolerant, the tree aloe likes water and good-draining soil, along with compost.Continue to 8 of 16 below.

 08 of 16

 A silk floss tree (Chorisia speciosa) is underplanted with foxtail ferns and a no-mow, grasslike, ground cover.
 Created by EPT Design, a low concrete bench acts as a retaining wall for this tree.
 Its rectangular shape is repeated in the long pavers that stretch on a sea of Mexican river rocks.
 Plants behind the ferns are tropical cannas; to the right are drought-tolerant Agave attenuata.Continue to 9 of 16 below.

 09 of 16

 Olive trees at a California vineyard home are underplanted with sesleria 'Greenlee', olea 'Little Ollie', Westringia fruticosa 'Smokey', and artemisia 'David's Choice'.
 Designed by Carson Douglas Landscape Architecture, this driveway area was mulched with a native redwood.
 Santa Barbara sandstone boulders add textural interest.